-Your points are organized into several grade books: Overall, Effort, Activities (Portfolio), and Exam.
+Your points are organized into three grade books: Overall, Effort, and Activities.

-2143b IT 240 Overall Grade Book: The Overall includes the totals from Activity and Effort and adds your exam performance.
-This is where you can find your final grade at the end of the course.
+2141 IT 240 Overall Grade Book: The Overall includes the totals from Activity and Effort and adds your exam performance.
+It also shows your final grade.

-2143b IT 240 Effort Grade Book: The Effort tracks the daily updates, the readings, and the study time.
+2141 IT 240 Effort Grade Book: The Effort tracks the daily updates and study time.

-2143b IT 240 Portfolio Grade Book: The Portfolio tracks your performance on in-class activities.
+2141 IT 240 Portfolio Grade Book: The Portfolio tracks your performance on in-class activities.